 Tongva Park (Santa Monica)

 This beautiful park (and water play area + playground for kids!) integrates native and sustainable plants with rolling topography inspired by the arroyo wash landscape.
-It honors the Tongva people’s deep connection to the land and ocean and serves as a space for all ages to connect with nature and community.
+It honors the first people’s deep connection to the land and ocean and serves as a space for all ages to connect with nature and community.

 📍 1615 Ocean Avenue, Santa Monica, CA 90401